Updated: Nov 10, 2022

 Cover with plastic wrap and refrigerate for 20 mins and up to 24 hrs.

-Puff pastry become sticky when it is warm, and it is almost impossible to work with it.
-Work fast or chill to firm during preparation.
+Puff pastry becomes sticky when it is warm, and it is almost impossible to work with it.
+Work fast, or chill in the fridge or in the freezer if the dough becomes too soft during preparation.

-You can prepare all 18 burekas, bake half of them and freeze the rest.
-Defrost it in the fridge and bake some other time.
+You can prepare all 18 Burekas, bake half of them and freeze the rest.
+Defrost it in the fridge and bake it some other time.